 “It is often the case that when reading Luther’s biblical exegesis, students cannot understand how he could find references to the pope, the monks, the radicals, and other sixteenth-century people within this ancient text.
 Was this a naïve precritical attitude toward the Bible, or was there another reason?
 Luther’s exegetical method depended on one underlying theological proposition, namely, that the human condition before God has never changed over time.
 The forms, styles, conventions, and outward circumstances of human life have varied, but the basic stance of the human race remained unchanged.
 In his eyes, therefore, the Bible spoke immediately to his own time, without having to apply the fourfold sense of Scripture.
 Thus Luther repeatedly used the phrase the same is true today.
 In short, this theological presupposition allowed Luther to collapse time without denying the historical context of Scripture.
 The enemies Luther addressed, therefore, existed both in the past and the present.”

 The Sermon on the Mount says a lot about spiritual warfare.
 There are enemies who persecute the church.
 There are false prophets who deceive.
 But there is also religious self-deception that we all must guard against.
-There was war to wage against what Luther considered idolatry.
+There is war to wage against what Luther considered idolatry.
 According to Schreiner, we can only understand Luther’s view of the Sermon on the Mount when we understand his view of idolatry:

 “In Luther’s thought, Satan’s primary disguise was idolatry.
 In order to make sense out of Luther’s polemical reading of the Sermon on the Mount, it is critical to recall the centrality and meaning of idolatry in his thought.
 For Luther, idolatry was the overriding and all-pervasive condition of the fallen world.
 He explained that idolatry had a twofold nature: it was supremely religious and it was completely rational.
 Luther was keenly aware that no one ever wanted to be an idolater.
 But idolaters cannot discern that their god is an idol.
 The reason idolatry is undetectable is that it conforms perfectly to human reason.
 Idolatry meets our needs, particularly our spiritual needs, in such a complete and rational way that it never occurs to us that our world is false.
 Idolatry simply is now what we call reality.
 Moreover, idolatry is all-embracing: it forms a total and self-enclosed world that satisfies every desire.”

 John Calvin: The Sermon on the Mount as a Random Collection of the Sayings of Jesus

 Some people think it is a waste of time to try to discern the work of Jesus in the outline of the Sermon on the Mount.
 John Calvin was of this opinion.
 Stephen R. Spencer, in his essay, quotes Calvin as saying that the Sermon on the Mount was “a brief summary of the doctrine of Christ…collected out of his many and various discourses.”